reframe-hpc/reframe/docs/migration_2_to_3.rst

 Suppressing deprecation warnings
 ================================

-You can suppress any deprecation warning issued by ReFrame by passing the ``--no-deprecation-warnings`` flag.
+Although not recommended, you can suppress any deprecation warning issued by ReFrame by passing the ``--no-deprecation-warnings`` flag.